If you sit with your Instagram account and hope to get followed by people automatically, that’s not gonna happen.

 Search for relevant hashtags for the topic(s) you post.

-You can get more exposure and followers when you get to the Instagram top posts for the certain hashtags.
+You can get more exposure and followers when you get to the Instagram top posts for certain hashtags.
 This is the area at the top of the Instagram search result with only 9 specially selected pictures.

 While Instagram doesn’t tell you the algorithm of choosing pictures for the top, there is something you can do.